-Crouch Amirbeaggi was the first insolvency firm in the country to release ASIC statistics that show only 4% of companies under a formal insolvency administration will successfully restructure by using the Voluntary Administration (‘VA’) framework.
+Crouch Amirbeaggi was the first insolvency firm in the country to release ASIC statistics that show only 4 per cent of companies under a formal insolvency administration will successfully restructure by using the Voluntary Administration (‘VA’) framework.
 It’s an awful fact that only 4% of the 10,000 companies that get into trouble each year will be saved using a VA.

 PRE-PACK LAW RELEVANT LEGISLATION

 Some of the legislation that should be considered prior to implementing a pre-pack.